I specialised in family law from the outset of my career because I wanted to help people. That was and has remained, important to me.

 I have extensive experience covering the spectrum of family law case types, including complex financial provision matters both in divorce (often including a cross-border element) and cohabitation cases.
 I regularly negotiate and assist clients in entering into separation agreements.
 In addition, I am regularly instructed to assist clients who wish to put in place pre or post nuptial and cohabitation agreements.

-Karen is very experienced in complex cases relating to children, particularly those arising following the break-down of relationships, including residence and contact cases, as well as relocation cases.
-Karen has particular experience in dealing with cases where there has been the rejection of a parent following a separation and recognises that such situations are often very complex and deeply distressing.
-Karen’s child law practice also includes cases with an international element as well as child abduction cases.
+I receive regular instructions in complex cases relating to children, particularly those arising following the breakdown of relationships, including residence and contact cases, as well as relocation cases.
+I have particular experience in dealing with cases where there has been the rejection of a parent following a separation and I recognise that such situations are often very complex and deeply distressing.
+My child law practice also includes cases with an international element as well as child abduction cases.

 Mediation in Child Law Matters – Can you afford not to try?

 International relocation with children / parental child abduction